HoffsMH/rps-strategies/notes.md

   * the downside is that we would need to add some conditional logic to ```rps.rb``` and ideally we want that file to be as agnostic about strategies as possible

-* in Favorite.get_max not using max_by because the values it returns when there is a tie between two moves don't make sense for our game
+* in ```Favorite.get_max`` not using ```max_by``` enumerator because the values it returns when there is a tie between two moves don't make sense for our game
-* when there is a 2 way tie or 3 way tie we should choose randomly
+* when there is a 2 way tie or 3 way tie we should choose randomly between those that tied for top occurrences

 #### Moving on to adaptive-last
 * this strategy is detailed here [http://arstechnica.com/science/2014/05/win-at-rock-paper-scissors-by-knowing-thy-opponent/](http://arstechnica.com/science/2014/05/win-at-rock-paper-scissors-by-knowing-thy-opponent/)